Mnmartin/vsmsbotv1-/README.md

 # vsmsbotv1-
-an intelligent boot application with C#
+an intelligent bot application with C#